DeepDoge/nostr-scripts/README.md

 * “This action requires a valid Ark spend proof.”
 * “This transaction depends on an on-chain payment receipt.”

-Rollupstr never tracks full payment histories.
+Nostr-Scripts never tracks full payment histories.
 It only validates the provided proofs according to the script rules.

 ---